jerome-white/sakai-book/README.md

 import irstats as irs
 ```

-From there the a `Scores` object should be created.
-Provide a list of
+From there a `Scores` object should be created.
+To do so, provide a
-`Score`
+list of `Score`
 [namedtuples](https://docs.python.org/3.7/library/collections.html#collections.namedtuple)
-to the `Scores` constructor to instantiate an instance.
-Specific tests
+to the `Scores` constructor.
+Specific tests can be run by passing an
-can be run by passing an instance of that object.
+instance of that object.

 # Dependencies

 Python (3.7+), along with

-* Numpy
+* numpy
-* Scipy
+* scipy
-* Pandas
+* pandas
-* StatsModels
+* statsmodels

 # References